aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 });
 ```

-If the interface endpoint doesn't support Private DNS, `privateDnsDefault` will be set false.
-In that case, you can't set `privateDnsEnabled` to be true.

 #### Security groups for interface VPC endpoints

 By default, interface VPC endpoints create a new security group and all traffic to the endpoint from within the VPC will be automatically allowed.